averagewagon/cEDH-Decklist-Database/_includes/markdown/submit.md

 - The ability to consistently interact with your opponents, or win the game, around turn three.
 - Preferably no overreliance on the commander.

-If a list historically saw play, you can submit it directly to the Outdated section.
+If a list historically saw play, you can submit it directly to the Archived section.

 ## Decklist website requirements:
 - Needs to display ‘Last updated’ information.